Minnesota House votes to advance same-sex marriage bill

 On May 2, Rhode Island became the last of the six New England states to approve same-sex marriage.
 Delaware approved same-sex marriage on Tuesday.

-Same-sex marriage is also legal in Massachusetts, Connecticut, New York, Vermont and New Hampshire.
+Same-sex marriage is also legal in Massachusetts, Connecticut, New York, Vermont, New Hampshire and Iowa.
 The District of Columbia also has legalized same-sex marriage.

 A proposal to make same-sex marriage legal remains pending before the Illinois legislature.
 The Illinois Senate approved a gay marriage bill on Valentine’s Day in February, but the measure has not been voted on in the full House.

-Additional reporting by Edith Honan in New York; Editing by Corrie MacLaggan, David Gregorio and Mohammad Zargham
+Additional reporting by Edith Honan in New York; Editing by Corrie MacLaggan, Mohammad Zargham and David Gregorio